 |A nerve ring around pharynx and ventral nerve cord|

 Greek: echis = viper; ura = tail

-Echiuran intestines are long and coiled, see right.
+Echiuran intestines are long and coiled, see below.

 Sex determination.
 When B. viridis is in the egg stage its sex is not yet determined.
 During the larval stage if the individual comes in contact with a female then the larva will develop into a male, otherwise it will develop into a female.
 This is because the female proboscis produces a hormone which stimulates the larva to develop into a male.